 Film, TV and audio resources

-You can access feature films, TV and radio programmes, video clips and stock footage online via these services:
+You can access feature films, TV and radio programmes, video clips and stock footage online via a wide range of multimedia resources.

 - Digital Theatre Plus: high-quality full-length films of leading British theatre productions plus interviews with the cast, the creative and production teams behind each show and documentaries